StarRocks/starrocks/docs/data_source/data_cache.md

 block_cache_disk_size = 1288490188800
 ```

-## Check whether a query hits local cache
+## Check whether a query hits data cache

-You can check whether a query hits local cache by analyzing the following metrics in the query profile:
+You can check whether a query hits data cache by analyzing the following metrics in the query profile:

 - `BlockCacheReadBytes`: the amount of data that StarRocks reads directly from its memory and disks.
 - `BlockCacheWriteBytes`: the amount of data loaded from an external storage system to StarRocks' memory and disks.
 - `BytesRead`: the total amount of data that is read, including data that StarRocks reads from an external storage system, its memory, and disks.

 Example 1: In this example, StarRocks reads a large amount of data (7.65 GB) from the external storage system and only a few data (518.73 MB) from the memory and disks.
-This means that few local caches were hit.
+This means that few data caches were hit.

 ```Plain
  - Table: lineorder